danger/swift/README.md

 Write your Dangerfiles in Swift.

 Not ready for production use.
-Requires Danger JS 2.x.
+Requires [a branch of][dsl] Danger JS 2.x.

 ### TODO

  - A simple DSL
- - Compile & Eval the Dangerfile.swift
+ - Compile & Eval the Dangerfile.swift from Runner
- - Pass results back out
+ - Pass results back out to Danger JS
  - Investigate the right path for getting it on CI ([Marathon + Homebrew][m]?)

 ### What it looks like today